-To streamline the analyses, I focus on the estimates from the CCES (models of the ANES data are in online appendix A4 and largely show the same results).
-Figure 2 replicates the analyses from Figure 1(a) and (c) for each set of identities; predicted policy preferences are shown in the top row of plots and party identity in the bottom row.
+To streamline the analyses, I focus on the estimates from the CCES (models of the ANES data are in app.
+A4 and largely show the same results).
+Figure 2 replicates the analyses from figures 1A and 1C for each set of identities; predicted policy preferences are shown in the top row of plots, and party identity is in the bottom row.

-The plots in Figure 2 present a large array of estimates - sixteen identity groups across two dependent variables at different levels of awareness - but the results are generally consistent with H1.
-For members of politically-aligned groups, greater awareness is associated with more group-consistent attitudes.
-There are important exceptions, and the magnitude of awareness' impact varies across groups, both of which I discuss shortly.
-The general take home though is that, as with LGBT voters, awareness strengthens the link between identity and politics.
+The plots in figure 2 present a large array of estimates-16 identity groups across two dependent variables at different levels of awareness-but the results are generally consistent with hypothesis 1.
+For members of politically aligned groups, greater awareness is associated with more group-consistent attitudes.
+There are important exceptions, and the magnitude of awareness's impact varies across groups, both of which I discuss shortly.
+The general takeaway though is that, as with LGBT voters, awareness strengthens the link between identity and politics.

-This can be seen most clearly for religious identities, shown in plots (a) and (f).
-Among Jewish and secular respondents - two groups aligned with the Democratic Party - greater awareness is associated with more progressive views.
-For Jewish respondents, moving from the 10th to 90th percentile of awareness is associated with an increase in liberal policy views from .60 [.57, .62] to .73 [.71, .75], and an increase in Democratic partisanship from .47 [.41,
+This can be seen most clearly for religious identities, shown in figures 2A and 2F.
+Among Jewish and secular respondents-two groups aligned with the Democratic Party-greater awareness is associated with more progressive views.
+For Jewish respondents, moving from the 10th to 90th percentile of awareness is associated with an increase in liberal policy views from .60 [.57, .62] to .73 [.71, .75] and an increase in Democratic partisanship from .47 [.41, .53] to .68 [.65, .70].
+Secular voters show the same pattern, with liberal preferences predicted to increase from .56 [.55, .57] to .71 [.70, .72], and Democratic identity, from .44 [.43, .45] to .63 [.62, .65].
+The more aware these respondents were, the more liberal their attitudes.